naserhha/product-quiz/README.md

 ### 1.0.0
 * Initial release

-## License
+## 📜 License

-This plugin is licensed under the GPL v2 or later.
+This project is licensed under a **Custom NonCommercial Attribution License**.

+- ✅ Free to use, modify, and share for **non-commercial** and **educational** purposes
+- ❌ **Commercial use, resale, or monetization** is strictly prohibited without prior written consent
+- 📛 Attribution required: Developed by Mohammad Nasser Haji Hashemabad (https://mohammadnasser.com)

+📬 For commercial licensing or inquiries: [info@mohammadnasser.com](mailto:info@mohammadnasser.com)

 ## Copyright